pofengliu/devops-notes/pages/實例化需求 (Specification by Example)%2FReference Cases.md

 - ![image.png](../assets/image_1657011600167_0.png)
   #+BEGIN_NOTE
   Guys, doing SbE is not to list down all test cases, you should focus on:
-  * Collaboratively: if PO prepares the AC, then the rest of team won't think hard if there
+  * Collaboratively: if PO prepares the AC, then the rest of team won't think hard if there is a better way to express the biz logic behind.
+The trick here is to ==think how to show the results table first== then rewind back to  figure out
   * Key Examples: use real data and find more ==higher level of abstraction to group== similar cases
   #+END_NOTE
 - ![image.png](../assets/image_1657011914880_0.png)